dadeg/php-crowdflower/README.md

 // units can also be created individually
 $unit = $job->createUnit(array('sky_color' => 'blue'));

-// or they can be created with a job
+// or they can be created with a job (This feature may not be stable)
 $job = $crowd->createJob(array(
     "units" => '[{"sky_color": "blue"}, {"grass_color": "green"}]'
 ));